 Next, we move the backup files to the new installation at 7.1 using the command:

 java -jar dynatrace-migration.jar -migration -sourceArchive “<ARCHIVE_DIR>/<MIGRATION_ARCHIVE>” -targetDTHome “<DT_HOME_NEW>”

 where the ARCHIVE_DIR/MIGRATION_ARCHIVE is the location of the ./dtma file while the DT_HOME_NEW is the path for the new Dynatrace 7.1 installation path.

 And then register and auto-start additional collector instances.

 Fifthly, we can start the new components, such as the collector, front-end server etc.

 The client migration step could potentially be skipped, and we can activate licenses for the new servers:

-It is recommend also to restart and update the agent.
-Last but not the least, check and validate everything is working okay.
+It is recommended also to restart and update the agent.
+Last but not least, check and validate everything is working okay.
 Let me know if you have any questions.